smart-chain-fr/tezosLink/README.md

 ## Introduction
 TezosLink provides a cutting-edge gateway to access the Tezos Network for DApps and bring the Tezos Link back from its ashes with an upgrade.
 It come along with a new dashboard with the some key metrics to facilitate TezosLink usage and monitoring.
-With a turnkey solution and via Tezos K8s, it allows you to deploy a Tezos Node on a select cloud provider (AWS, GCP, Azure, Scaleway)
+With a turnkey solution and via Tezos K8s, it allows you to deploy a Tezos Node on a select cloud provider (AWS, GCP, Azure, Scaleway).

 ## Architecture